Sierra Leone

 Natural Resources

-Sierra Leona belongs to the top diamond producing countries in the world.
+Sierra Leone is one of the top diamond producing countries in the world.
 It is a major producer of gold and additionally benefits from substantial mineral resources, especially iron ore.
-Sierra Leone also belongs to the leading producers of titanium and bauxite.
+Sierra Leone also is among the leading producers of titanium and bauxite.

 Export Products